rebasing-xyz/rebot/rebot-telegram-api/rebot-telegram-api-emojis/README.md

 # ReBot Emojis

-Just provides Emojis to be used but the API and the Bot itself.
+Just provides Emojis to be used by the API, plugins and the Bot itself.

 To use an emoji in your plugins, just add it in the pom.xml: